tacgomes/ivt/README.md

 Caveats
 -------
-Optional arguments and multiple short options without arguments (e.g. -abc) are not supported.
+Optional arguments (an argument can be or not given for some option) and multiple short options without arguments (e.g. -abc) are not supported.